tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_overviews_and_getting_started.md

 >
 > Is there a way to translate this to tech comm?
 Is there a way to present concept material that is somehow pregnant with the possibility of action?
 I don't know.
 And figuring it out is no longer in my bailiwick.
 But I could not help commenting on the parallel.

-In short, if fiction writers immediately engage in action, without having more narration to fill in the higher-level significance of the action, the yearning or whatever is driving the characters, this action will be hollow.
+In short, if fiction writers immediately engage in action, without having more narration to fill in the higher-level significance, the action will be hollow.

 Chuck Martin said: